catalyst-team/classification/README.md

 - `model_params` detailed configuration of models, including:
     - detailed architecture description
     - using or not pretrained model
-- `stages` you can configure training in several stages with different hyperparameters, optimizers and loss-functions.
+- `stages` you can configure training in several stages with different hyperparameters, optimizers, callbacks and loss-functions.
 In our example:
-     - first learn the head
+     - first learn the head(s)
      - then train the whole network
      - produce predictions
 - augmentation parametrs